 - Maintenance and paperwork – Generally, LLCs are required to file annual reports with governance authorities to keep good standing, which increases the burden of paperwork for business owners.
 The reporting requirements normally include statements, records, and meticulous document and filing processes.

 - Costs for renewal – In many jurisdictions, LLCs must renew their licenses yearly.
-The fees for LLCs renewal are typically higher compared to other entity forms.
+The fees for LLC renewal are typically higher compared to other entity forms.

 - Limited investment options – Although LLCs can acquire investment through equity financing, debt financing, or crowdfunding, they cannot issue shares to outside investors; thus, limiting the options available.

 Although investors can still make a financial contribution by becoming a member or co-owner of the LLC, this may potentially disrupt the structure of the business and affect the decision-making process.

 A corporation is a legal entity that is completely independent and separate from its owners.
 There are many different types of corporations in the United States, each with its unique benefits and drawbacks.
 The most popular types are C corps (double taxed) and S corps (not double taxed).

 B corporations are for-profit companies that are certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
 To simply explain, B corps use the power of business to solve social and environmental problems.